-A moneyline bet on the Copa Sudamericana is straightforward: bettors pick which team will win a given match in regulation time, with a draw as a third possible outcome.
-This three-way moneyline structure is standard in soccer and differs meaningfully from two-way moneylines in sports like basketball or baseball, where ties aren't a factor.
-The inclusion of the draw as a separate outcome changes the math entirely, distributing probability across three results and creating pricing dynamics that sharp bettors can exploit, particularly when books misprice the likelihood of a stalemate.
+A moneyline bet on a Copa Sudamericana match is straightforward: bettors pick which team will win the match in regulation time, with a draw also available as a third outcome.
+This three-way market is standard in soccer and fundamentally different from two-way moneylines in sports like basketball or baseball.
+The inclusion of the draw as a separate outcome is critical — it means backing a favorite doesn't carry the same implied safety net, and bettors must genuinely assess the probability of a stalemate, which occurs frequently in South American club football, especially in tightly contested knockout legs.

 Vig Rankings